If you have not already done

 ground.
 At Table Rock you can stand almost even with the top of

-the leafless Red Alder trees growing around you.
+growing around you.
 Now is the time

 to witness the miracle of green, male catkins giving off their